auriq/essentia_docs/source/integrations/R/rapache.rst

 In this case study we only utilize ``essQuery`` and ``capture.essentia``.
 Both functions require a ``bash`` script to be executed that sets up the Essentia environment and optionally loads data into the UDB database.

+The script and the data used in this brief demo can be found on the git repository under ``casestudies/apache``.
+The script is called ``setupapache.sh``.

 In this case study we need to setup an Essentia environment on our local computer, preprocess our Apache log data with Essentia's Data Processing tools, and then send the data into R for more advanced analysis.
 We save the following commands to ``setupapache.sh``